Palleas/BBEnv/README.md

 /usr/libexec/PlistBuddy -c "Add APP_BRANCH String $BUDDYBUILD_BRANCH" "Info.plist"
 ```

-If you want to try this script locally, you will need to define the `BUDDYBUILD_BRANCH` environment variable.
+If you want to try this script locally before pushing it, you will need to define the `BUDDYBUILD_BRANCH` environment variable.
 This is tedious and there are quite a lot of environment variable you may need.
 I made this tool to let you run your custom builds steps in a close-to-production environment by exposing **relevant** environmment variables.

 ## List of environment variables